Framing Package

 (3).
 Museum Glass is an anti-reflective technology coupled with UV blocking properties.
 No special handling procedures or cleaners are needed, and it is the highest quality picture framing glass available.

 (4).
-Each of the above mentioned glazing options comes in acrylic sheets which
+Each of the above mentioned glazing options comes in acrylic sheets which is best for shipping large artwork.

 Tips